- What other names is Moringa known by?

 - Dosing considerations for Moringa.

 Moringa is sometimes applied directly to the skin as a germ-killer or drying agent (astringent).
-It is also used topically for treating pockets of infection (abscesses), athlete's foot, dandruff, gum disease (gingivitis), snakebites, warts, and wounds.
+It is also applied to the skin for treating pockets of infection (abscesses), athlete's foot, dandruff, gum disease (gingivitis), snakebites, warts, and wounds.

 Oil from moringa seeds is used in foods, perfume, and hair care products, and as a machine lubricant.